-Photo by Lafayette Photography
+Photo taken by Lafayette

 Graduate Students are members of the Middle Combination Room (MCR), which is both a physical place and the nickname for the Clare College graduate student community.
 Traditionally, undergraduate students are members of the JCR (Junior Combination Room) and the Fellows (academic staff) are members of the SCR (Senior Combination Room).